kaly42/User-Research/README.md

 The sentiment analysis results for each review will be printed, showing the original text and the predicted sentiment from each model.

-## The above readme.txt content is genereated by Gpt.